-Approximately half of Capital Power's net cash flows from operating activities come from facilities located outside of Alberta.
+In 2022, 36% of Capital Power's operating income comes from facilities located outside of Alberta.
 These facilities are under long-term contractual arrangements with investment grade counterparties.
 As a result, these facilities have little exposure to any downward pressure on electricity prices as a result of lower electricity demand.
 The Company's thermal facility contracts typically are tolling arrangements in which most of the revenue is in the form of capacity payments that are paid regardless of the degree the facility is run.
 The Company's wind facilities receive fixed pricing for the power produced.
 The Company is also exposed to node-to-hub basis risk at many of its U.S. wind facilities.
 Basis risk is the difference between the power price at the node, where the power is produced, and the hub, where the power is financially settled with the off-taker.
 In Ontario, where the lower electricity demand could result in some additional physical curtailment of wind facilities, Capital Power is held whole under the contractual arrangements even in the event of physical curtailment.

-The balance of the Company's net cash flows from operating activities come from Alberta generation facilities.
-In 2021, approximately 15% of the Company's net cash flows from operating activities from Alberta facilities were under long-term contract with investment grade counterparties, including the tolling arrangement on the Shepard Energy Centre.
+The balance of the Company's operating income comes from Alberta generation facilities.
+In 2022, approximately 14% of the Company's operating income from Alberta facilities were under long-term contract with investment grade counterparties, including the tolling arrangement on the Shepard Energy Centre.
 The balance of the output from the Company's Alberta facilities is sold into the Alberta merchant market.
 However, the Company continues to manage this exposure by entering into various purchase and sale arrangements for periods of varying duration.

-For 2022, the portion of net cash flows from operating activities from Alberta facilities under long-term contracts is approximately 15%, and at December 31, 2021, the balance of the Company's Alberta commercial baseload generation not under long-term contract was 72% sold forward for 2022.
-With improvements in liquidity and forward power pricing during 2021, the percentage sold forward for 2022 returned to a normal level as compared to the lower percentage sold forward we experienced entering 2021.
+For 2023, the portion of operating income from Alberta facilities under long-term contracts is approximately 32%, and at December 31, 2022, the balance of the Company's Alberta commercial baseload generation not under long-term contract was 10,000 GWh sold forward for 2023.
 The Company balances the risk associated with being exposed to a higher volume of fluctuations in power prices with the risk of missing opportunities to sell power at higher expected prices in future periods.

-The reduction in oil prices in 2020 drove a reduction in oil production which also impacted natural gas production tied to oil drilling.
-These reductions in natural gas supply put upward pressure on natural gas prices.
-While oil prices have continued to recover during 2021, there were below-average injections of natural gas into storage over the summer due to the impacts of extreme heat in North America.
+During 2022, power and natural gas prices have increased.
 Global changes in power production fuel from coal to natural gas along with increased exports of liquefied natural gas to European and Asian markets and the expectation of colder temperatures in the near term have all increased the demand and reduced supply putting continued upward pressure on natural gas prices.

 The Company's portfolio of generation comes from a variety of fuel types which minimizes exposure to any one fuel type.
 For natural gas, the Company uses long-term supply agreements including natural gas contracts as well as fixed transportation agreements to manage its exposure to increases in natural gas prices.
-At December 31, 2021, the Company has economically hedged all of its expected natural gas burn for 2022, and as a result does not anticipate significant fuel price risk in 2022.
+At December 31, 2022, the Company has economically hedged 50,000 TJ of its expected natural gas burn for 2023, and as a result does not anticipate significant fuel price risk in 2023.